backtrackbaba/cowin/README.md

 ## Get all the centers available in a district

-Use this method to lookup for centers based on a `district_id`.
+Use this method to lookup for centers based on a `district_id` or a list of `district_ids`.
 This method is broader than searching by pin code as it covers the whole district.

 In this method, you would need to pass the `district_id` retrieved from the previous methods.
 By default, the method